When I was about 18, I started giving short speeches to raise awareness of youth homelessness.

 I ended up designing and running my own workshops on branding and community event management.

-I am currently reworking a short guide to public speaking.
-I will be publishing it on Amazon’s Kindle store.
+One of my on-again off-again projects is reworking a short guide to public speaking.
+I will be publishing it on Amazon’s Kindle store after I’ve gotten back in front of people.

 Public Speaking Training